 Microgreens are perfect for growing indoors because of their simple growing requirements.
 The seeds already have all the nutrients they need to sprout.
 They just need something to attach their small roots to and have enough moisture to grow.
 And, when the time is right, some light.

 - Get Them Wet.
 To get your microgreens growing, first, soak the seeds in a bowl of cool water.
 (Not all microgreen seeds will need soaking, so check the package for soaking recommendations.)After soaking, spread the seeds onto a damp growing medium.
-Hemp grow mats are a popular choice.
 Continue to keep them moist by misting them with water from a spray bottle as needed.
+Sow Right Seeds microgreens growing kits come with seed starting mix and all the supplies you need.

 - Keep Them Dark.
 Cover the seeds and keep them away from light for a few days.
 This blackout period forces the seedlings to stretch toward the light, which makes the stems longer.
 When they are taller, the microgreens are easier to harvest.